 Best Maintenance Macerating Toilet

-It also uses advanced RazorCut technology to mash up your solid waste more efficiently.
-Should the macerator get blocked, it has a removable panel to give you easy access to unblock it.
+It also uses advanced RazorCut technology to process your solid waste more efficiently.
+If the macerator becomes blocked, this unit has a removable panel that provides easy access to unblock it.

 What We Like

-Thanks to the panel on the macerator, you can quickly gain access to remove any blockages before they become an issue.
+Thanks to the removable maintenance panel on the macerator, you will be able to quickly access any blockages and remove them before they become a bigger issue.

 RazorCut Macerator

-The macerator is efficient, cutting the solid material down faster than other similar models.
-It also means the macerator is less likely to become blocked.
+The RazorCut macerator is very efficient, turning solid waste into a liquid very quickly.
+This efficiency also means the macerator is less likely to become blocked during use.

 What We Don't Like